 Add natural ingredients to your dog’s oatmeal

 Do you think plain oatmeal is too boring for your puppy?
 Add healthy ingredients such as vegetables or fruits.
-Put some carrots, broccoli, apples, bananas or berries for extra taste.
-Remember to remove the core, seeds and the skin if it’s the case.
+Put some carrots, broccoli, apples, bananas, or berries for extra taste.
+Remember to remove the core, seeds, and skin if it’s the case.
 Cut the fruits or vegetables in small cubes so there will be no choking hazard.
 You can steam the vegetables if you think that your puppy will not be able to eat them properly.
 You can add some peanut butter – that doesn’t contain sugar or artificial sweeteners, such as xylitol.
 If your dog is not lactose intolerant you can put ontop the oatmeal some plain greek yogurt or some cottage cheese.

 Can I feed my dog oatmeal every day?

 Your dog should not eat oatmeal every day.
 He needs a balanced diet.
 If you want to know more about feeding your puppy you can take a look at Husky Puppy – Feeding Guide.
 It’s perfectly safe to give your dog cooked oatmeal from time to time, but this should not be his regular meal.
 I use cooked oatmeal to fill KONGS.
 I give them these types of treats when they run a lot.
 Siberian huskies are active dogs and they need their fuel too.
 My huskies tend to be fussy divas when it comes to food, so oatmeal helps a lot as it’s something new and different.